Venting an Injection Moulding Tool

 The down sides of these strategies are the hidden costs that they bring to the project.
 Adding extra vents and ejector pins, post the initial trialling of the tool, means that there will be extra toolmaking costs, time to market penalties etc, always assuming that other issues such as water cooling channels, feed systems amongst others will allow for these extra vents to be added.

-For more information on our Custom Moulding Services, please call us on 01280 701 335 to talk to one of the team.
-We'll do the teckie stuff, so you get the moulded components that you want.
+For more information on our Injection Moulding Services, please call us on 01280 701 335 to talk to one of the team.
+We'll do the techie stuff, so you get the moulded components that you want.
 We'd love to bring another moulding project to life with you.